hypercircletech/ramadan-calender/readme.md

 ## Support

-For any issues or feedback, please open an issue on GitHub or contact us at [support@hypercircle.tech](mailto:support@hypercircle.tech).
+For any issues or feedback, please open an issue on GitHub or contact us at [hello@hypercircle.tech](mailto:hello@hypercircle.tech).

 ---